YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 </details>
 <br/>

 Sometimes, you want to remove the first few lines.
 And you can use `tail` to do that!
-(You can use manual or try to Google it!)
+(You can use manual or Google)

 <details>
   <summary><b><u>Hint</u></b></summary>